Manilka99/Herbal-Plants-in-Sri-Lanka-Android/README.md

 ## Installation

-To run this app on your Android device or emulator:
+To run this app on your Android device or emulator, follow these steps:

-To provide instructions on how to clone your GitHub repository using Android Studio's Version Control features, you can guide users through the process of adding the repository URL to Android Studio.
-This allows for easy cloning and project setup directly from the IDE.
-Here's how you can include these instructions in your report:

----

-## Cloning the Repository in Android Studio

-To clone the "Herbal Plants in Sri Lanka" Android application repository directly in Android Studio, follow these steps:

 1. **Open Android Studio:**
    Launch Android Studio on your computer.